-Hi, I’m Gina Badger (they/she), and I am the clinical energetic herbalist who runs Long Spell.
+Hi, I’m Gina Badger (they/she).
+I am a clinical energetic herbalist and the founder of Long Spell.
 I am a queer nonbinary femme of mixed western european ancestry born on Cree territory and currently living on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh nations.
 My lifework is contributing to a collective vision of holistic health care that’s equally heartfelt and irreverent, down-to-earth and visionary, gentle and rigorous.

 I launched Long Spell in 2018, and I have been growing and making my own medicine, offering workshops, and serving as a community herbalist for more than ten years.
 As a Registered Herbal Therapist (RHT, BCHA), I have completed 2,500+ hours of training in herbal medicine, botany, and first aid.
 Before pursuing herbalism as a career, I worked as a visual artist and editor for over a decade, having earned an MSc in Visual Studies from MIT (2010) and a BFA in Studio Art and Art History from Concordia University (2008).